 The feather pattern which makes the Jubilee, is a very complex colour, which is an astounding pattern of black, mahogany and white.
 They should also have white shanks and feet with red eyes.
 Maturing birds can take up to 18 months to be ‘finished’ or mature in colouration.
 Orpingtons are a very docile dual-purpose bird with white skin.
 They lay approximately 200 large-extra large brown eggs per year.
 We are very excited to be working with this an exceedingly rare plumage of Orpington.
 APA Standard Weights: Rooster 10 lbs, Hen 8 lbs.

-Jubilee Rooster (Best in Breed) and Hen (Reserve in Breed)
+Jubilee Cock (Best in Breed) and Hen (Reserve in Breed)

 50th Feather Fancier Show 2019